You are located in service: RWTH-E-Mail

 p12 Outlook en 3

-Next, enter the password you have set when creating the .p12 file.
+In the next step, enter the password you set when you created the .p12 file.

 p12 Outlook en 4